We are very experienced in dealing with the many different benefits that people can claim

 There are many strict deadlines for claims and appeals for welfare benefits, therefore it is essential to obtain clear advice sooner rather than later.
 If you miss a deadline, you can miss out on what you are entitled to.

-Can I get Legal Aid to help with my case?
+Can I get legal aid for my case?

 What do I need to bring to a meeting?